oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-operators/using-the-operator/using-helm.md

 Defaults to `true`.

-If `clusterSizePaddingValidationEnabed` is set to true, two additional characters will be reserved if the cluster's size is between 1 and 9, and one additional character will be reserved if the cluster's size is between 10 and 99.
-No additional character is reserved if the cluster's size is greater than 99.
-For more details, see [Meet Kubernetes resource name restrictions]({{< relref "/userguide/managing-domains/_index.md#meet-kubernetes-resource-name-restrictions" >}}).
+If `clusterSizePaddingValidationEnabed` is set to true, two additional characters will be reserved if the configured cluster's size is between 1 and 9, and one additional character will be reserved if the configured cluster's size is between 10 and 99.
+No additional character is reserved if the configured cluster's size is greater than 99.

 #### Elastic Stack integration